Vijayvardhan2216/Detect-Credit-Card-Fraud/README.md

     Credit card fraud is a significant issue for financial institutions.
 This project aims to build a robust classification system that can distinguish between legitimate and fraudulent transactions based on features such as customer age, gender, annual income and spending score.

-**Project Overview :-**
-Credit card fraud is a significant issue for financial institutions.
-This project aims to build a robust classification system that can distinguish between legitimate and fraudulent transactions based on features such as customer age, gender, annual income and spending score.

 **Dataset:**
     The project utilizes a dataset (referenced as Mall_Customers.csv in the notebook, though treated as transaction data for fraud detection) containing the following features: